Skip to main content

 Title: Credit unions can use CFPB’s resources to help older members

-Did you know that the Consumer Financial Protection Bureau’s (CFPB) Office for Older Americans offers free resources that may be helpful for credit union staff, including reports, advisories, and free consumer education tools?
+Did you know that the Consumer Financial Protection Bureau’s (CFPB) Office for Older Americans offers free resources that may be helpful for credit union staff, including reports, advisories, and consumer education tools?
 You can use these materials to educate your staff and members about elder financial exploitation.

 Consumer education tools